U. V. Patel College of Engineering: Campus

 UVPCE is situated on the Ganpat Vidyanagar education campus, about 12 km away from Mehsana and 45 km from Gandhinagar.
 UVPCE is named in honour of industrialist Shri Ugarchandbhai Vanarsidas Patel, who donated Rs.
 115 million towards its construction.
 While UVPCE is on 25 acre, the entire education campus contains more than 300 acre.
 The campus holds separate hostels for male and female students and offers dining and shopping facilities.
 The campus features green spaces and solar powered street lights.

 Academics

 Since 1997, UVPCE has offered courses in Computer Engineering and Information Technology.
-In 1998 and 1999, it added Electronics & Communication Engineering and Mechatronics Engineering and has subsequently expanded with several additional courses: Mechanical Engineering (2001), Biomedical Engineering (2001) and Civil Engineering (2008), Marine Engineering (2012).
+In 1998 and 1999, it added Electronics & Communication Engineering and Mechatronics Engineering and has subsequently expanded with several additional courses: Mechanical Engineering (2001), Biomedical Engineering (2001) and Civil Engineering (2008), Marine Engineering (2012), Computer Science and Business Systems(2021).
 In addition, it offers Master of Technology degrees in Mechanical Engineering — Advanced Manufacturing Techniques (2006) and CAD/CAM (2007).
 Also offers Masters in Computer Engineering, Information Technology, Civil Engineering, Electronics & Co. and Electrical Engineering.